COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     And the old user no longer has access to the project

  Implementing the "automated monthly reminders" feature is essential for maintaining project transparency and accountability.
-It supports effective project management by prompting team members to provide regular updates snd avoiding project delays, aligning with the client’s objective to ensure an efficient progress tracking tool.
+It supports effective project management by prompting team members to provide regular updates and avoiding project delays, aligning with the client’s objective to ensure an efficient progress tracking tool.
 This feature is prioritized as a "must have", given its importance to the overall system functionality and its direct contribution to the client’s goal of creating an effective task management system.

 **Feature:** Clear and intuitive user interface (**Priority**: **Must have**)